DC 6300Infectious Diseases38 CFR § 4.88b

 The VA rates Vibriosis (Cholera, Non-cholera) under Diagnostic Code (DC) 6300, governed by 38 CFR 38 CFR § 4.88b.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Vibriosis (Cholera, Non-cholera)?
+What evidence supports a higher rating for Vibriosis (Cholera, Non-cholera)?

-What is the C&P exam like for Vibriosis (Cholera, Non-cholera)?
+What happens at the C&P exam for Vibriosis (Cholera, Non-cholera)?

 Get a Personalized Rating Analysis